Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

-To derive the above Hamiltonian we use density functional theory (DFT)~\cite{Wien2k} + dynamical mean-field theory (DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp,Aichhorn2016} and treat local correlations acting in the Os 5$d^2$ ions within the quasi-atomic Hubbard-I (HI) approximation~\cite{hubbard_1}.
-All IEI $V_{KK'}^{QQ'}(\Delta\vR)$ are computed within the HI-based force-theorem approach of Ref.~\onlinecite{Pourovskii2016} (FT-HI), previously shown to capture high-rank multipolar IEI in spin-orbit oxides \cite{Pourovskii2019,Pourovskii2021}.
-Our DFT+HI calculations correctly predict the expected $J_{eff}=$2 GS multiplet, which is split by $H_{rcf}$ into the ground state $E_g$ doublet and excited $T_{2g}$ triplet.
+To derive the above Hamiltonian we use density functional theory (DFT)~\cite{Wien2k} + dynamical mean-field theory (DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp,Aichhorn2016} { treating the quantum impurity problem on the Os 5$d$ shells} within the quasi-atomic Hubbard-I (HI) approximation~\cite{hubbard_1}.
+All IEI $V_{KK'}^{QQ'}(\Delta\vR)$ are computed within the HI-based force-theorem approach (FT-HI)~\cite{Pourovskii2016}.
+Our DFT+HI calculations correctly predict the expected $J_{eff}=$ 2 GS multiplet, which is split by $H_{rcf}$ into the ground state $E_g$ doublet and excited $T_{2g}$ triplet.
 More details can be found in the Supplementary Materials (SM)~\cite{supplmat}.

-{\it CF splitting and superexchange interactions.} The calculated CF splitting $\Delta_{rcf}=120 V_{rcf}$ listed in Table~\ref{Tab:cf_SEI} is about 20 meV for all members, in agreement with specific heat measurements and excitation gap inelastic neutron scattering (INS) ~\cite{Yamamura2006,Maharaj2020,Paramekanti2020}).
+{\it CF splitting and intersite exchange interactions.} The calculated CF splitting $\Delta_{rcf}=120 V_{rcf}$ listed in Table~\ref{Tab:cf_SEI} is about 20 meV for all members, in agreement with specific heat measurements and excitation gap inelastic neutron scattering (INS) ~\cite{Yamamura2006,Maharaj2020,Paramekanti2020}.
+The computed IEI $V_{KK'}^{QQ'}$ are displayed in Fig.~\ref{fig:matrix} (for BZOO, similar data are obtained for the other members, see SM).
+The largest values, $\approx 3$~meV are significantly smaller than $\Delta_{rcf}$, in agreement with experiment~\cite{Maharaj2020,Paramekanti2020}, implying that the ordered phase will be determined by the IEI acting within the ground-state $E_g$ doublet.

+The $E_g$ space can be encoded by spin-1/2 operators $\tau_{\alpha}$, { with the $E_g$ states corresponding to the projections $\pm1/2$ of pseudo-spin-1/2.